Apply to Speak at WordSesh EMEA 2020!

-Hello!
-WordSesh is looking for a few speakers.
-Especially if you've never presented before, or belong to an underrepresented group, or somehow feel like maybe you shouldn't apply, be encouraged!
-This event is for you because it is for everyone.
-Including your voice could be the tipping point in someone's career!
+If you've never presented before, or belong to an underrepresented group, or somehow feel like maybe you shouldn't apply, be encouraged!
+This application is for you because it is for everyone.
+Including your voice could be the tipping point in someone's life and career!

 - This is a completely digital and virtual event.
 All speakers, attendees, and hosts will be remote from one another.

-- Each of the presentation sessions will run 50 minutes with 35-40 minutes allotted for instruction and 10-15 minutes reserved for Q&A.
+- Each of the presentation sessions will run 20 minutes with an additional 5-10 minutes allotted for live Q&A.

 - Every session will be recorded and distributed via WPSessions.com following the live broadcast.